SSHRC Manual for Adjudication Committee Members 2019-20

-Committee members should direct any questions or concerns about the Access to Information Act and the Privacy Act to SSHRC’s Manager, ATIP and Corporate Operations, at 613-992-1058 or ATIP-AIPRP@sshrc-crsh.gc.ca.
+Committee members should direct any questions or concerns about the Access to Information Act and the Privacy Act to SSHRC’s manager, ATIP and Corporate Operations, at 613-992-8639 or ATIP-AIPRP@sshrc-crsh.gc.ca.

-Information in applications should be considered confidential and handled in a secure fashion.
+Information in applications is considered confidential and handled in a secure fashion.
 In handling applicant/application information, committee members must adhere to these requirements:

-Applicants for SSHRC grants, scholarships and fellowships have the right of access to personal information about them stored in SSHRC files.
+Applicants for SSHRC funding opportunities have the right to access their own personal information stored in SSHRC files.
 However, this does not include the right to know the identity of the reviewer.
-Under the provisions of the Privacy Act, the name or identifying details of a reviewer of an application for SSHRC funding must be withheld from the applicant, unless the reviewer consents to its disclosure.
+Under the provisions of the Privacy Act, the name or identifying details of a reviewer must be withheld from the applicant.

 In the interest of transparency, committee membership is made available to the public on the SSHRC website.